-During fiscal 2013, which was my first year as president, the operating environment proved harsh due to instability the global economy and other factors.
-Regardless, despit the difficulty of transitioning to a new management system I think we got off to a good start in all businesses except the Imaging Business.
+During fiscal 2013, which was my first year as president, the operating environment proved harsh due to instability in the global economy and other factors.
+Regardless, despite the difficulty of transitioning to a new management system, I think we got off to a good start in all businesses except the Imaging Business.

 Indeed, fiscal 2013 was an eventful year.
-We began by strengthening our corporate governance structure, and the we announced the medium-term vision and began implementi it in earnest.
+We began by strengthening our corporate governance structure, and then we announced the medium-term vision and began implementing it in earnest.
 We also responded to lawsuits and accepted applications for voluntary retirement.
-On the business from
+On the business front,